valeriocaporalix/Base64Viewer/README.md

 ## Features

 - **Base64 to Image Conversion**: Users can input a Base64 string, which is then decoded and displayed as an image.
-- **File Size Calculation**: The size of the image (in bytes) is calculated and displayed alongside the image.
+- **File Size Calculation**: The size of the image (in Kilo-bytes) is calculated and displayed alongside the image history.
-- **History List**: A history feature that maintains a record of all previously processed images, including their Base64 strings and calculated sizes.
+- **History List**: A history feature that maintains a record of all previously processed images, including their Base64 strings and calculated sizes, you can retrieve it via click.
 - **Simple and Lightweight**: The solution uses only vanilla JavaScript and HTML, with no external dependencies, making it fast and easy to use.

 ## How It Works

 1. **Input**: The user enters a Base64-encoded string into the provided input field.
 2. **Decoding**: The JavaScript decodes the Base64 string into an image format.
-3. **Display**: The image is shown on the page, and its size is calculated and displayed in bytes.
+3. **Display**: The image is shown on the page, and its size is calculated and displayed in Kilo-bytes into history.
 4. **History**: Every conversion is added to the history list, allowing users to track their previous conversions and images.

 ## Usage